 The research unit "The Production and Reproduction of Social Inequalities: Global Contexts and Concepts of Exploitative Labour" is funded by the Volkswagen Foundation in the funding line "Global Issues - Integrating Different Perspectives on Social Inequality".
 It will run over a period of four years, starting from 01.01.2021.
+It is headed by one of the Principal Investigators (PI), Professor Michaela Pelican, who represents the research unit to the Volkswagen Foundation and to the outside.

-The research unit focuses on understanding the overarching question of why attempts aimed at increasing equality often contributed to generating more durable inequalities.
+The research unit focuses on understanding the overarching question of why attempts aimed at increasing equality often contributed to generating more durable inequalities1.
 As a way of addressing this general question, the research unit focuses on concepts and actors as well as their roles in producing and reproducing social inequalities in the context of colonial and postcolonial labour systems and regimes of mobility in the "Global South".
 In the projects of the research unit, inequalities are understood as relational and historically embedded and as comprising several dimensions, including social, economic and epistemic inequality.

-More specifically, the research unit members focus on selected concepts that are locally grounded and describe forms of social inequalities linked to different types of labour exploitation, namely "native labour", "new slavery", "human trafficking", and "cheap/abundant labour".
+More specifically, the research unit members focus on selected concepts that are locally grounded and describe forms of social inequalities linked to different types of labor exploitation, namely "native labor", "new slavery", "human trafficking", and "cheap/abundant labor".
 The team members investigate - both from a historical and contemporary perspective - how these concepts circulated on a global scale and were negotiated, translated and adapted by institutional as well as individual actors with the aim of challenging social inequalities, while eventually contributing to the production of those same or new inequalities.
-The projects intend to reconcile debates on conceptual history, labour history and inequality as well as combine perspectives from both South and North.
-Ultimately, they aim to interpret global labour regimes and to draw lessons from experiences for societies in both the "Global South" and the "Global North".
-The research unit contains the following five research projects including one special project on COVID-19, each headed by one or more Principal Investigator(s) (PI):
+The projects intend to reconcile debates on conceptual history, labor history and inequality as well as combine perspectives from both South and North.
+Ultimately, they aim to interpret global labor regimes and to draw lessons from experiences for societies in both the "Global South" and the "Global North".

-&lt;sup>1 For more information about the research unit please visit the official website on https://socialinequalities.uni-koeln.de/.
+1 For more information about the research unit please visit the official website on https://socialinequalities.uni-koeln.de/.